 - Scalping during the wrong times of the day will kill you.

 - If you don’t have a broker with decent spreads you’ll be eaten alive, no matter how good are you at trading

-- Risk/reward in scalping should be favorable to you.
+- The risk/reward in scalping should be favorable to you.